jasonqiu212/nus-cheatsheets/CS2106/cs2106-cheatsheet.md

 - Is stack frame deleted explicitly?
 No, stack pointer suffices
   - Also why local variable needs to be initialized with new value.
 Without initialization, repeated calls to same function may mistakenly set variable to value from previous call

-#### Frame Pointer

-> To facilitate access of stack frame items

-- Problem: Stack Pointer is hard to use, since it's dynamically changing from adding local variables -> Need to dynamically change offset
-- Solution: Frame Pointer
-  - ==Frame Pointer==: Points to fixed location in stack frame
-  - Other items have fixed displacement from FP
-  - Requires stack frame to store previous frame's FP
-  - Platform dependent
-  - FP only for compiler's convenience

-#### Saved Registers

-- Problem: Number of General Purpose Registers limited
-- Solution: ==Register spilling==
-  - When GPRs are all used up, use memory to temporarily hold GPR values
-  - GPR can then be reused for other purposes
-  - GPR values can be restored later
-- ==Saved registers==: Saved values from registers that the function intends to use before function starts
-  - On function return, restore those registers
-  - Stored in stack frame

 ### Heap Memory